-Cafe Loetje
+Café Loetje

-Our first meal at Loetje was so delicious we went back a second time later in the week.
+My first meal at Café Loetje was so delicious I went back a second time later in the week.
 The house specialty is a thick filet of tender steak slathered in buttery gravy.
 My mouth waters looking at the photo!
-You can get the steak topped with extras like sauteed liver and onions, but sometimes unadulterated is best.
-For something a little “lighter,” I recommend the pork schnitzel.
-Side salads are large enough for two to share, but you might want your own order of crispy fries.
+You can get the steak topped with extras like sautéed liver and onions, but sometimes plain is best.

 Moeders Restaurant

 It’s hard to imagine a more charming restaurant than Moeders, which is Dutch for Mothers.
 The walls are plastered with photos of smiling, happy women – mothers of people who have dined there over the years.
-Tables are set with mismatched china, also bestowed upon the restaurant by generous patrons.
+Tables are set with mismatched china, also given to the restaurant by generous patrons.
 The end result is a comforting, homey atmosphere that immediately puts you at ease.
-Moeders’ cooking is equally satisfying, featuring an assortment of Dutch classics and comfort food.
-I opted for “Mother’s spare-ribs,” a half portion of delectable barbecue ribs served with fries and a cabbage salad.
-Those with bigger appetites should order the “Father” sized portion.
-Reservations are essential.

 The Pantry

-Another cozy nook is the Pantry.
-This highly-rated restaurant specializes in Dutch home cooking with a focus on quality over quantity.
-The Pantry’s limited number of dishes are divided into four set menus, each with three courses.
-My set began with crunchy, gooey goat cheese croquettes and ended with a plate of fluffy poffertjes, or mini pancakes dusted with powdered sugar.
-The main course was stamppot, a flavorsome casserole of mashed potato, cauliflower, curried ground beef, and Dutch cheese.
-It was an excellent welcome on our first night in Amsterdam.
-(Incidentally, when we showed up to the Pantry without a reservation, I mentioned to the waiter that we had just arrived in town.
+Another cozy spot is The Pantry.
+This restaurant specializes in Dutch home cooking with a focus on quality over quantity.
+And the service here can’t be beat.
+When we showed up without a reservation, I mentioned to the waiter that we had just arrived in town.
 He was so tickled that we chose his restaurant for our first meal, that he made room for us even though they were fully booked.
-His warm hospitality set the tone for the entire trip!)
+His warm hospitality set the tone for the entire trip!

 Long Pura

-Delicious as all that Dutch food was, it was a little heavy to eat every day for a week.
-To mix things up, we decided to check out Amsterdam’s Indonesian food scene.
+Dutch food is delicious, but it’s too heavy to eat every day for a week.
+To mix things up, I checked out Amsterdam’s Indonesian food scene.
 The Dutch East India Company was established in what is now Indonesia in the early 17th century.
 A booming spice trade was soon underway, introducing the exotic flavors of Southeast Asia to Northern Europe.
-Dutch colonists also introduced the rijsttafel, or rice table, as a means of trying many Indonesian dishes in one sitting.
-We enjoyed our rijsttafel at restaurant Long Pura, which aims to recreate the ambiance of a Balinese temple in the middle of Amsterdam.
-We were each served a generously-sized appetizer, then given a total of 12 dishes to share.
-The chicken satay, egg in a spicy chili sauce, sauteed green beans with tofu, and chicken stewed in coconut milk were especially memorable.
+Dutch colonists also introduced the rijsttafel, or rice table, as a means of tasting many Indonesian dishes in one sitting.

 La Oliva